chocolate42/qoipond/README.md

 - ⚠️ This is not QOI 2.0.
 Configurable opcodes introduce a good chunk of complexity that probably won't fit a consensus of what a QOI 2.0 should be.
 However, QOIPond could be used as a tool to test new op combinations that may inform the design of a potential QOI 2.0
 - ⚠️ This is not a complex file format definition.
 Things like parallel processing, colourspace transformations and traversal order are out of the scope of the bitstream format so are unlikely to be worked on here
 - ⚠️ This format may never be finalised.
-Once functional, some effort will be made to ensure that future decoders can decode old files and old decoders recognise when they cannot decode future files, but nothing is guaranteed
+Once out of alpha some effort will be made to ensure that future decoders can decode old files and old decoders recognise when they cannot decode future files, but nothing is guaranteed

 ## Format